Country or Region: United States

-In addition, purchasing support and implementation for SharePoint would be an added cost and may not measure up to the level of support that RRPS had grown accustom to with IC.
-Barron happily stated, “One of the primary reasons we’ve been with IC for so long is the outstanding support.
-IC's Technical Support makes me wonder what other companies are calling ‘customer support/service’.
-Not one time in fourteen years have I ever experienced a lack of immediate, considerate, professional, ‘going the extra mile’ assistance from any of the amazing IC staff.
+In addition, purchasing support and implementation for SharePoint would be an added cost and may not measure up to the level of support that RRPS had grown accustom to working with IC Thrive.
+Barron happily stated, “One of the primary reasons we’ve been with IC Thrive for so long is the outstanding support.
+IC Thrive's Technical Support makes me wonder what other companies are calling ‘customer support/service’.
+Not one time in fourteen years have I ever experienced a lack of immediate, considerate, professional, ‘going the extra mile’ assistance from any of the amazing IC Thrive staff.
 It is an amazing jewel in today’s world of impersonal, uncaring interactions with so-called support companies”.

-During the more than fourteen years RRPS has been with IC, the school district has managed to save in countless ways using RoiNet.
+During the more than fourteen years RRPS has been with IC Thrive, the school district has managed to save in countless ways using RoiNet.
 Barron estimates that RioNet has paid for itself several times over with year after year of use.

-Barron asserts, “the return on investment since using IC Source is astronomical.
+Barron asserts, “the return on investment since using Source intranet software for education is astronomical.
 RioNet has saved a single school approximately $40,000 annually just on printing and labor costs alone.
 Multiply that by the rest of our schools and we’ve saved just over half a million dollars, and that’s being conservative.”

 RRPS continues to explore new, innovative ways to leverage their intranet, all lead by the intranet evangelist, Barron, for more than fourteen years and counting.

 “One of the primary reasons we’ve been with IC Thrive for so long is the outstanding support.
-IC Thrive’ Technical Support makes me wonder what other companies are calling ‘customer support/service’." – PETER BARRON INTERNET SERVICES MANAGER RIO RANCHO PUBLIC SCHOOLS
+IC Thrive’s Customer Experience Team makes me wonder what other companies are calling ‘customer support/service’." – PETER BARRON INTERNET SERVICES MANAGER RIO RANCHO PUBLIC SCHOOLS